Leviticus: Outlines and Commentary

 The people must provide the lamp oil (1-4), the people must provide the weekly bread (5-9), a case of blasphemy: Shelomith’s son (10-16), laws of punishment in kind (17-22), the penalty carried out (23).

 Vss.
 1-9 come on the heels of the laws of the public festivals (23:1-44) because these verses concern the requirement of the people to continually supply oil and grain for the service of the sanctuary.
 Together, 23:1 – 24:9 forms a section about the requirements for the congregation of Israel regarding holy days and the holy place.
 Oil and bread were not expensive and the people could provide them.
 Anointing oil, however, was expensive due to the need for imported spices and was provided by the princes (Milgrom).
 The ongoing duty of keeping up the sanctuary lights and bread are reminders that God’s blessings are ongoing and unceasing.
 Non-Israelites cultures all around Israel (Egyptian, Hittite, Canaanite, Babylonian) also kept bread before their deities at all times.
 The difference, explains Milgrom, is that Israel’s holy bread was placed once a week only, as a display before God and not as food for him!
 The story of Shelomith’s son (vss.
 10-16) is similar to Nadab and Abihu in that it concerns a violation of the sanctuary and to several other stories which involve the need to inquire of God by oracle: the second Passover (Num 9:1-14), the wood-gatherer (Num 15:32-36), and the inheritance for women narrative (Num 27:1-11; Milgrom).
 The narrative provides a case law explanation for similar cases.
 Why did Moses hesitate and require a divine oracle for this case?
-It may be that Shelomith’s son was of an Egyptian father and perhaps his ambiguous status as a half-Israelite led to the question.
-The execution of Shelomith’s son for blasphemy leads to further cases and their penalty (vss.
+This is a bit of unusual case law.
+Will an Israelite only on his mother’s side be held liable to the laws of blasphemy in the Israelite camp?
+This case is not enough to pinpoint the Torah’s voice on every question we might want to pose.
+But it provides some evidence at least.
+We might ask, “Is someone with a Jewish mother Jewish?
+What about someone with a Jewish father?”
+Although this story touches on these matters, the only conclusion that can be firmly reached is that a person of mixed descent in the Israelite camp is liable to the same laws as others.
+The status of this “half-Israelite” is not clarified.
+Meanwhile, the execution of Shelomith’s son for blasphemy leads to further cases and their penalty (vss.
 17-22).

 Back to Top